-MINI Electric review
+MINI Electric Review & Prices

 The Mini Electric is fun to drive, has a funky cabin and comes stacked with standard equipment, but there are more comfortable small EVs that’ll go further on a charge.

-If you are not sure about EVs, MINI has tried to keep its design as ‘normal’ as possible.
-Sure, you can have eye-catching three-pin-plug style wheels and fluorescent accents if you wish, but if you don’t want to stand out, then you can have all the usual MINI wheels and paints instead.
+If you are not sure about EVs, Mini has tried to keep its design as ‘normal’ as possible.
+Sure, you can have eye-catching three-pin-plug style wheels and fluorescent accents if you wish, but if you don’t want to stand out, then you can have all the usual Mini wheels and paints instead.

-Aside from a fluro starter button and drive selector, the only major giveaway that this MINI is a bit different inside are some fantastic new digital dials.
+Aside from a fluro starter button and drive selector, the only major giveaway that this Mini is a bit different inside are some fantastic new digital dials.
 They’re almost oval in shape and have a classy matte finish, displaying your range, power use and speed and trip info clearly.

-The Mini Electric works out cheaper to buy than the equivalent Cooper S, and I tell you what, it feels every bit as quick when accelerating, too.
+The Mini Electric works out cheaper to buy than the equivalent Cooper S, and I tell you what, it feels every bit as quick when accelerating, too

 Space is unchanged, too, so although two adults will be able to stretch out in comfort upfront, another two adults in the back will feel pretty cramped.
 Its boot is also the same: a pretty average 211 litres, some of which accommodates the Electric’s charging cables.